sachinj56/Food-Delivery-Website/README.md

 ## Scope:

-The website will allow customers to:
+The website allows customers to:

 * Browse through menus from local restaurants
 * Place orders